Niklas20114552/arch-tui-installer/README.md

 - It's not finished!
 ### UEFI with QEMU:

+When you are having troubles booting the ISO:
 Please use the `UEFI x86_64: /usr/share/OVMF/OVMF_CODE_4M.fd` Firmware, not `UEFI`
 ## Installation with the ISO-File